“Travel makes one modest. You see what a tiny place you occupy in the world.”

 - Be sure any activity involving animals is 100 percent ethical.

-Lastly, consider eating more meatless meals, which are better for health and the environment.
+Lastly, consider eating more meatless meals, which are better for health and a crucial practice if you don’t want to harm the natural habitat.

 Savvy, Smart, Sexy People Travel Sustainably

 There’s a great big, exciting world out there to explore.
 However, our rapidly changing climate threatens some of the planet’s most incredible places.
-Above all, it’s really up to us to educate ourselves about how our actions affect the world at large.
+Above all, it’s really up to us to educate ourselves about how our actions affect the world at large by following this guide on eco-friendly ways to travel to any part of the world.

 Before packing that suitcase, ask yourself,